APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - they were aware of the blockading

-	- this became a big deal within the community (NY Times)
+	- this became a big deal within the community (LA Times)

 - they were aware of the violence

 - they did nothing for days

-- emboldened (the guy with the message on his phone), that was on April 30th, he was clearly not deterred because of days of chaos were allowed to continue the days before
+- emboldened (the guy with the message on his phone), that was on April 30th, he was clearly not deterred because days of chaos were permitted to continue

 - they sent a message to the community about the harm it was causing, choosing to say Jewish students were "afraid."

 - they did not choose to publicly address the encampment, however the encampment did publicly respond

-- Gene claimed it was due to security issues (congressional hearing), that's why he wanted to shut it down that day, but he never stated that to the students, and never bothered to warn them when they released the statement that they would stay
+- Block claimed it was due to security issues (congressional hearing), that's why he wanted to shut it down that day, but he never stated that to the students, and never bothered to warn them when they released the statement that they would stay

 - there's also a video capture of someone saying "this is for blocking students and making them afraid" (reddit)

 ### The Sukkah for Gaza arc

+- So based on the above two incidents, there is a clear link between UCLA rhetoric and the greater community reaction, yet UCLA refuses to address such link

+- They have deployed a massive police force to ensure safety is maintained (cooling free speech)

+- Maybe they have changed policy on rhetoric

+- Or maybe they haven't, how will we ever know if they don't address it?
+Threats were already made in multiple forms to the Sukkah encampment

+	- People coming to destroy the Sukkahs

+	- A warning that counterprotesters would be depolyed if the protest was not shut down

 ## UCLA upholds a "policy" of one-way communication